funatsu-lab/Stochastic-Threshold-Model-Trees/README.md

 # Stochastic Threshold Model Trees
 ===

-Random Forest is a highly flexible and accurate machine learning method and is used in many situations.
-However, its nature makes it unsuitable for extrapolation prediction.
 The proposed method can provide reasonable extrapolation predictions for physicochemical and other data that are expected to have a certain degree of monotonicity.

 ## Requirements